datafolklabs/cement/doc/source/dev/configuration.rst

 Overriding Configurations with Command Line Options
 ---------------------------------------------------

-Config settings can be automatically overridden by a passed command line option if the option name matches a configuration key.
+Config settings can **optionally** overridden by a passed command line option if the option name matches a configuration key.
 Note that this will happen in *all* config sections if enabled: